tangjm/data-engineering-notes/public/AWS/module9_cloud_architecture/notes_cloud_architecture.md

 ### Security

-Focus - protect information, systems, and assets wihle delivering business value through risk assessments and mitigation strategies
+Protect information, systems, and assets wihle delivering business value through risk assessments and mitigation strategies.

 Key topics
 - Protecting the confidentiality and integrity of data